“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 Cooke's infant son drowned in a swimming pool in 1963.
 He started writing more introspective songs and took an interest in black history and politics.
 When Cooke heard Bob Dylan's song, "Blowin' In The Wind," he determined to write something similar.

-Some of the lyrics were inspired by an incident where Cooke and some of his friends were arrested for disturbing the peace after they were denied rooms at a motel in Shreveport, Louisiana because they were black.
+Some of the lyrics were inspired by an incident where Cooke and some of his friends were arrested for disturbing the peace after they were denied rooms at a motel in Shreveport, Louisiana, because they were black.

-The third verse was edited out when the song was published as a single.
-The line went, "I go to the movie, and I g,o downtown somebody,y keeps telling me don't hang around."Apparently, it spoke too boldly about segregation.
+The third verse was edited when the song was published as a single.
+The line went, "I go to the movie, and I go downtown somebody,y keeps telling me don't hang around."Apparently, it spoke too boldly about segregation.
 It was released in February 1964, a few months after Cooke died.

 In 2007, the song was selected for preservation in the Library of Congress, with the National Recording Registry deeming the song "culturally, historically, or aesthetically important."
+It's on the Rock and Roll Hall of Fame's list of 500 Songs That Shaped Rock.
+In 2004, it was listed at 12 in the 500 Greatest Songs of All Time.

-Sam Cooke was killed at the age of 33 on December 11, 1964, at the Hacienda Motel, in Los Angeles, California.
+Sam Cooke was killed at the age of 33 on December 11, 1964, at the Hacienda Motel in Los Angeles, California.
 The motel's manager, Bertha Franklin, claimed she shot him in self-defense.
 The official police record states Cooke checked into the motel earlier that evening.

 In the early morning hours, Cooke banged on the door of the manager's office, shouting, "Where's the girl?"
 Franklin answered there was no one with her in the office.
 Then Cooke forced his way in, naked except for one shoe and a sports jacket.